keybase/more-entropy/README.md

 result as a seed for a deterministic random bit generator (like [HMAC_DRBG](http://csrc.nist.gov/publications/nistpubs/800-90A/SP800-90A.pdf)).
-You'll have an extra layer of protection if you're afraid that the standard cryptographic primitives are compromised.
+You'll have an extra layer of protection if you're afraid that the standard random number generators are compromised.

 ### Installation